 People in recovery from heroin and methamphetamine addiction might suffer from anxiety and fear like Sarah Downs, the woman featured in an article appearing in several newspapers in May.
 She was at the Pickaway Area Recovery Services (PARS) in Ohio, for acupuncture, which she hoped would ease the symptoms she experienced since getting sober for three months prior.
 Jimmy Laux, a chiropractor associated with the program, eased needles into her ears in a new program for the center.
 What’s interesting is that a judge is linked to the program as well.
 He heard about Laux because he sends defendants to a recovery facility, and Laux educated him about acupuncture for easing addicts’ recovery.
 This judge has pledged almost $13,000 for treatment for people who don’t have the funds to pay for it themselves.
 Acupuncture isn’t meant to be used in isolation, the article said.
 NAR-ANON and AA meetings are also important, as well as therapy.
 But the executive director of PARS said that his research “shows that people in recovery who undergo acupuncture stay clean at a higher rate than those who don’t.”

 It’s surprising that brain stimulation isn’t more well-known than it is when it was publicized as far back as 2015.
-On a site called Addiction Recovery Guide, run by a psychologist, Magnetic Brain Stimulation and Transcranial Direct Current Stimulation are mentioned as promising research.
+Recently, however, Magnetic Brain Stimulation and Transcranial Direct Current Stimulation are being recognized and featured in promising research.
 Magnetic Brain Stimulation stimulates nerve cells in the brain’s prefrontal cortex, which controls impulsive behavior.
 The article says it’s been used since the 1980 to treat depression, and in a study using it for cocaine addiction, patients were able to reduce their cocaine use and had few cravings after eight sessions.
 This information was published in the European Neuropsychopharmacology Journal (December 3, 2015).
 Transcranial Direct Current Stimulation has also been used for depression and anxiety, and was also was found to decrease cravings for drugs, although more study on how many sessions and what length is needed.
 This information was published in the October 2016 issue of the Annals of Neuroscience.